Thursday, June 01, 2023

 What brides might not know about newborns

-1. They make less noise and disruption than the six-month old sitting-up baby, the nine-month old crawling-around baby or the demanding toddler.
+1. They make less noise and disruption than the six-month old sitting-up baby, the nine-month old crawling-around baby or the demanding toddler

 3. A newborn cry is much quieter than you think it would be

 4. But they are very unpredictable and give little to no warning when they start fussing.
-If you include one, you won’t be able to have a total no-noise guarantee at the ceremony.
+If you include one, you won’t be able to have a total no-noise guarantee at the ceremony

 Words of warning….!

 Regardless of which way your decision goes, you may get criticism.
 Sad but true.
 On a positive note, no-one would voice criticism to you on your wedding day!
 Difficulties arranging for a sitter or making travel plans when attending an adults-only wedding is not really your problem, although if this is an issue for some guests be aware it may mean they decide not to attend at all.
+That said, the safest option is to include newborn babies in the wedding even if you're otherwise having a no-kid wedding.

 You shouldn’t invite one newborn but not another.
 Aside from the fact that this would be poor etiquette, a new mother would be absolutely crushed to find out someone else’s newborn baby was invited when hers wasn’t (more so if she found this out while attending the wedding!)